toUpperCase78/formula1-datasets/README.md

 ## Current & Future Plans

-**2023 Season has been completed!** That means, all the datasets corresponding to the season are now in full shape, thus it is the most convenient time to begin the seasonal analyses.
-Certainly, my aim is to publish them until the start of the next season.
-Stay tuned for any updates!
+**Lights out and away we go for 2024 Season!** The start of the new season means, of course, new related datasets will be available and updated after each completed Grand Prix.
+During that time, some different contents may arrive here.
+Stay tuned!

+Concurrently, my another objective is to publish **2023 Season analyses** at any time, but not being too late...

-Meanwhile, the older season analyses might be revised for updated explanations and improved visuals.
+Meanwhile, although not carried out yet, the older season analyses might be revised for updated explanations and improved visuals.

 Besides, there exist all race results of 2013-2018 seasons right now, contained in a separate folder and retroactively more previous seasons will be uploaded some time.